jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_addtobalanceof.md

 * Arguments:
   * `_projectId` is the ID of the project to which the funds received belong.
   * `_amount` is the amount of tokens to add, as a fixed point number with the same number of decimals as this terminal.
 If this is an ETH terminal, this is ignored and msg.value is used instead.
+  * `_shouldRefundHeldFees` is a flag indicating if held fees should be refunded based on the amount being added.
   * `_memo` is a memo to pass along to the emitted event.
   * `_metadata` is extra data to pass along to the emitted event.
 * The function is private to this contract.